 Although it only takes coming into contact with the infection once in order to acquire it, you heighten your risks by having unprotected sex with multiple different partners.
 You should get yourself tested regularly; once a year or each time you have sex with a new partner.

 How can I treat Chlamydia?

 The first step in treating Chlamydia is identifying it.
 The test is a simple cotton swab, inserted into the vagina or urethra to see if your bodily fluids test positively for the bacteria.
-You can get these tests done at your local GP or sexual health clinic, or you can do it yourself in the comfort of your own home with our STI test kits.
+You can get these tests done at your local GP or sexual health clinic.

 Once you have tested positively for Chlamydia, the treatment is a simple dose of antibiotics; either a one-off dose of Azithromycin or 2 Doxycycline tablets taken every day for one week.
 These treatments are highly effective and are both available to purchase on UK Meds, using our trustworthy and confidential service.

 If you have been treated for Chlamydia, you should ensure that you follow preventative measures in order to avoid contracting it (or another STI) again.
 This includes practising safe sex (by using condoms), avoiding the sharing of sex toys, and getting tested regularly.

 Medication delivered the next day from UK pharmacies